Guvna B: Biography

 He has released ten albums and is the recipient of two MOBO Awards for Best Gospel Act, three Urban Music Awards for Best Gospel Act or Artist, and a Gospel Music Award for Best Gospel Artist.
 He was the first rapper to top the Official Christian and Gospel Charts for his 2013 album Odd1Out.
 His story was shared with many when he was featured in the 22 March 2013 issue of the music industry magazine Music Week in a feature covering the gospel music industry in the UK.

 In January 2013, Guvna B launched his own urban clothing brand, Allo Mate.

-Unpopular Culture was published in 2017 by the Society for Promoting Christian Knowledge and Unspoken: Toxic Masculinity and How I Faced the Man Within the Man was published by Harper Inspire, an imprint of HarperCollins, in 2021 after his father's death to cancer.
+Unpopular Culture was published in 2017 by the Society for Promoting Christian Knowledge, and Unspoken: Toxic Masculinity and How I Faced the Man Within the Man was published by Harper Inspire, an imprint of HarperCollins, in 2021 after his father's death from cancer.

-He has presented documentaries on both radio and TV including BBC World Service's Gospel Meets Hip-Hop and BBC Radio 2's Keeping the Peace.
+He has presented documentaries on both radio and TV including BBC World Service's Gospel Meets Hip-Hop, and BBC Radio 2's Keeping the Peace.
 He has appeared as a pundit on Sky Sports News' Good Morning Transfers, and as a guest on The Zoe Ball Breakfast show on BBC Radio 2.

-Guvna B lives in Greenwich, Londonwith his wife and their son.
+Guvna B has two children, a son and a daughter.
 He is a fan of West Ham United F.C.
+His cousin is the actress and screenwriter Michaela Coel.
+Guvna B also appears in many videos of the Korean Englishman and JOLLY Youtube channel as a frequent guest.